 § 430-22.
 Common driveways in residential zones.

 A. Common driveways permitted.
-The Board may, without any obligation to so do, allow a common driveway in place of a minor street provided the common driveway is allowed by the Zoning Bylaw [see Zoning Bylaw § 300-7.4B(3)] and will not serve as potential access to other property, either property of the applicant or abutting property.
+The Board may, without any obligation to so do, allow a common driveway in place of a minor street, provided the common driveway is allowed by the Zoning Bylaw [see Zoning Bylaw § 300-7.4B(3)] and will not serve as potential access to other property, either property of the applicant or abutting property.

 B. Required deed language.
 Before it allows a common driveway, the Board will require that the applicant provide acceptable language that will be incorporated into the deeds for the lots affected which will guarantee in perpetuity access to all of the lots and proper maintenance of the common driveway(s).
-Further a special condition will be added to the definitive plan to provide for guaranteed access to the lots and guaranteed maintenance of the common driveway(s).
+Further, a special condition will be added to the definitive plan to provide for guaranteed access to the lots and guaranteed maintenance of the common driveway(s).

-C. Not principal access Commercial and Industrial Zones.
+C. Not principal access in Commercial and Industrial Zones.
 Common driveways as the principal access to lots will not be authorized in Planned Development, Commercial or Industrial Zones.

 D. Standards for common driveways.
 The detailed standards for common driveways are included in § 430-28.
 All common driveways shall also meet the standards established by § 300-8.8 of the Zoning Bylaw.